Taymon Kenton-Smith: Personal

-Taymon Kenton-Smith was born on 6 September 1994.
+Kenton-Smith was born on 6 September 1994.
 He was born without any fingers on his left hand.
 He designed the logo for his Facebook Archery page himself, along with the saying "Half the hand, Twice the effort", and is known by many around him to be very focused and driven when achieving goals.

+Kenton-Smith completed a Bachelor of Arts at the University of Southern Queensland and Graduate Diploma in Education from the University of Queensland.

 Archery

 He took up archery in 2001 when he was only 6 years of age.
 At 14 he made a promise to his grandmother to make it to the Paralympic Games.
 She wrote to Take 5 Magazine and with the money won in their "Wishing Well" competition he purchased a Recurve Bow.
 At Archery Australia’s 2021 Para & VI National Championships, he was third in the Para Open Male Recurve.
 He is a member of the Samford Valley Target Archers in Brisbane.

 In 2020, the Australian Institute of Sport sports engineering section developed a custom grip for his left hand that had no fingers.

-At the 2020 Tokto Paralympics, in the Men's individual recurve he qualified 18th with a score of 604 out of a possible 720 but then lost to Eric Bennett of the USA in the Round of 32.
+At the 2020 Tokyo Paralympics, in the Men's individual recurve he qualified 18th with a score of 604 out of a possible 720 but then lost to Eric Bennett of the USA in the Round of 32.
 He teamed with Imalia Oktrininda in the Mixed team recurve where they lost in the Round of 32 to Milena Olszewska of Poland.